tariqkb/dropwizard-patch/README.md

-dropwizard-patch
+HTTP Patch implementation for Dropwizard
 ================

+Work in progress!

 Implementation of HTTP PATCH (RFC5789) using JSON Patch (RFC6902) for Dropwizard

-Work in progress